browserengineering/book/book/text.md

 Right now, all of the text on the page is drawn with one font.
 But web pages sometimes **bold** or *italicize* text using the `<b>` and `<i>` tags.
-It'd be nice to support that, but right now, the code resists the change: the `layout` function only receives the text of the page as input, and so has no idea where the bold and italics tags are.
+It'd be nice to support that, but right now, the code resists
+this: the `layout` function only receives the text of the page as input, and so has no idea where the bold and italics tags are.

 Let's change `lex` to return a list of *tokens*, where a token is